Salvora/Novel-Ezy-Coin/README.md

 - Disable unlock all button when there are no premium chapters to be unlocked
 - During flash green and red background hover effects to be disabled
 - fix premium popup
+- chech regexs in json
+- fix after unlocking orange color does not disappear

 ## Contributing